teenoh/hng-fe-test/README.md

 - [Popper.js](https://popper.js.org)

-## ABout this Project
+## About this Project

 This project was initated due to the current Academic Staff Union of Universities (ASUU) strike action in Nigera which started on the 5th of November 2018.